Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Syracuse Stats and Trends

-- In Syracuse's five games this year, it has four wins against the spread.

-- The Orange have been underdogs by 6 points or more once this season and covered the spread.
+- The Orange covered the spread in their only game when underdogs by 6 points or more.

-- Syracuse's games this year have gone over the point total two times in five opportunities (40%).

 - Syracuse is 4-0 against the spread and 3-1 overall in games when it scores more than 18.2 points.